JoaoVictor-Guerra/C-and-C-/README.md

 # C and C++ exercises!

-This is a compilation of some algorithms I made while in University!
+This is a compilation of some algorithms I made while I was in University!